RunnR-App/RunnR/README.md

 **Required Must-have Stories**

 - [x] Create an account / login
-- [ ] User can start and stop a run
+- [x] User can start and stop a run
 - [x] Data about user personal activity / exersises
-- [ ] User can add friends
-- [ ] User can see friends recent workouts
+- [x] User can see friends recent workouts
-- [ ] User can compare workout info with their friends

 **Optional Nice-to-have Stories**